lewis909/media_hub/README.md

-Media Hub is a Video file transcoding workflow system which is controlled by a browser based GUI.
+Media Hub is a workflow system for creating Video On Demand packages ready for delivery to clients.
-Please see the wiki for more information
+Please see the wiki for more information.